sedostheatre/sedos.co.uk/input/shows/2016-whose-life-is-it-anyway.md

 title: Whose Life Is It Anyway?
 year: "2016"
 authors: By BRIAN CLARK
+subtitle: A patient tries to claim the right to die
 showtimes:
   - time: 2016-06-21 19:30
   - time: 2016-06-22 19:30